-The law protects people’s right to speak freely, but it also seeks to prevent people from having their lives ruined by someone’s statements.
+The First Amendment to the U.S. Constitution protects people’s right to free speech.
+However, U.S. law also seeks to prevent people from having their lives ruined by someone’s false statements.
 When someone makes a false statement about you that harms your reputation or affects your ability to make a living, you might be able to sue them for defamation.

-Defamation is a false statement that harms someone’s reputation.
-There are two type of defamation: libel and slander.
+Defamation is a false statement communicated to other people that harms an individual’s reputation.
+There are two types of defamation: libel and slander.
 Generally, libel is written and slander is spoken.
 The split isn’t always that clear, however.
 For example, a defamatory radio broadcast, while spoken, is libel.
 Whether spoken or written, libel or slander, you will use the same approach to prove your case and the same defenses will be available.

 What to Prove

 If you would like to sue someone for defamation, you will need to prove that they made a false statement of fact to a third party.
 You will also need to prove some level of fault (at the very least, negligence) and that the false statement caused you some kind of harm.

 Legally, true statements cannot be defamatory even if the truth affects your standing in the community.
 The statement must also be a statement of fact—a merely unflattering or critical opinion is protected under freedom of speech.
 That means that someone saying they think you are a jerk or liar isn’t defamation, even if it changes the way people see you.
 However, someone saying they think you stole from your employer when did not can be defamation, even if it’s qualified with language that sounds like an opinion such as “I think.”

 Whether written or spoken, if the false statement was read or heard by a third party, the statement has been “published.”
 If someone said something false about you to you and no one else, then you do not have a claim because the statement was not published.

 This element will be slightly different depending on whether the subject of the defamatory statement is a public or private figure.